List of Scrubs characters: Jordan Sullivan

 Jordan Sullivan, played by Christa Miller (the real-life spouse of series creator Bill Lawrence), is the ex-wife of Perry Cox and a member (later retired) of the Sacred Heart Board of Directors.
 She first appears in "My Bad" (Season 1) as J.D.'s patient, and she seduces him before he finds out she is Dr. Cox's ex-wife.

 Jordan's father, Quinn Sullivan, was on the Board of Directors, and she inherited the position after his death.
 She is the sister of Ben Sullivan, a close friend of Dr. Cox, and Danni Sullivan, an ex-girlfriend of J.D.'s.
 After her divorce from Dr. Cox, they maintain a strictly sexual relationship, and they both continue to have feelings for each other and get back together shortly before the birth of their son, Jack.
 In Season 6, they have a daughter, Jennifer Dylan (named by J.D., after his initials).
 In Season 8, both Jordan and Dr. Cox start to wear their wedding rings again, even though they are no longer married.

 Jordan is sarcastic, vindictive, and cold; she blames this on her parents, but in Season 6, she admits to Elliot that her parents had been supportive and were not the cause of her behavior.
 Though never seen on screen, her mother is referenced in three episodes.
 Jordan occasionally struggles with being middle-aged.
 She primarily targets men in their twenties for her one night stands, partly as a self-test to find out whether she is still sexually attractive to a younger age group, and she has admitted freely that she has undergone cosmetic surgery.
 The Janitor strongly implies in "My Life in Four Cameras" that Jordan has bipolar disorder.
+Jordan returns in the season 10 finale.

 Despite her cruelty, Jordan shows loyalty toward friends and sometimes tries to fix her wrongdoings.
 She gradually develops a tolerance and almost fondness for Elliot, as they can both easily manipulate their boyfriends.